ben-santora/SLM_TEST/implementation_plan.md

-# Linux SLM Challenge Suite - Implementation Plan
+# Linux SLM Challenge Suite - Implementation of Test Plan

 ## Goal Description
-Create a set of "Real World" benchmarks tailored for a Linux user to test `gemma-3-4-it`.
-Moving away from abstract logic puzzles to concrete utility in a Linux environment.
+Create a set of benchmarks tailored for Linux application - testing of `gemma-3-4-it`.
+Moving away from reasoning / logic puzzles to tasks with concrete utility in a Linux environment.

 ## Proposed Challenges